Abirami2017/International-Programming-Day/README.md

 ## Introduction

-**International Programming Day** is celebrated on January 7th each year to honor programmers worldwide.
+**International Programming Day** is celebrated on the 256th day of each year to honor programmers worldwide.
 This simple Java program allows users to input a year and returns the exact date for International Programming Day for that specific year.

 ## Features

 - Accepts a year as input and returns the International Programming Day.
 - Simple and lightweight.
-- Clear output of the date in `YYYY-MM-DD` format.
+- Clear output of the date in `DD-MM-YYYY` format.

 ## Installation